OneNote 101: Getting Started with the Basics

 What is OneNote?

+With OneNote, you can jot down handwritten or digital notes and add multimedia content like online videos, audio files, and even Screen Clipping.
 It’s like having an electronic notebook that you can carry everywhere but with the added benefits of search tools, to-do lists, and collaboration features.

 Platform Availability

-It ensures you can access your notes, multimedia content, and to-do lists from virtually any device, making it a universal note-taking app.
+It ensures you can access your notes, multimedia content, and to-do lists from virtually any device, making it a universal digital note-taking app.

 Syncing Across Devices